There’s been lots of advice offered here on the Educate and Entertain blog about how to get gigs.

 They really need to understand how hard our life is.

 #6.
 Don’t update our website

 We just don’t have time.
-They’ll be able to tell how committed and professional we are by that great promo picture we have there (where our hair looks awesome, doesn’t it?).
+They’ll be able to tell how committed and professional we are by that great promo picture we have there from twelve years ago (where, by the way, our hair looks awesome, doesn’t it?).